mxagar/text_sentiment/README.md

 - $\textrm{idf}(t,D) = \log \frac{N}{| \{d \in D \, : t \in d \} |}$: `log (total documents N / documents which contain term t)`

-Sequences of word vectors are typically used with neural networks, either Recurrent Neural Networks (RNN) or Transformers.
+Sequences of word vectors are typically used with neural networks, either in (1) [**Recurrent Neural Networks**](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) or (2) [Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
+The section [Recurrent Neural Networks](#recurrent-neural-networks-general-notes) introduces briefly how the former work and focuses on their application for text and NLP.

 ### Vectorization with Scikit-Learn

 In the following, a very simple text vectorization snippet is shown with [Scikit-Learn](https://scikit-learn.org/stable/); in it, texts are vectorized as bags of words.
 Note that:

-- Texts are transformed into feature vectors stacked in the rows, as it is always done with the `X` matrix in other cases.
+- Texts are transformed into feature vectors and stacked in rows, as it is usually done with the `X` matrix in other tabular datasets.
-- We don't need to create any vocabulary with this approach, it is done automatically.
+- **We don't need to create any vocabulary with this approach**, it is done automatically.
 - We can use the produced `X_train_tfidf` in any classifier!

 ```python